-This course will normally be taken in the fall of the student's senior year.
 The theme of the seminar will be determined by professors in the department, who will teach the course on a revolving basis.
 Emphasis will be placed on student presentation and discussions, as opposed to the more standard lecture format.
 These presentations will, in turn, prepare students to write a seminar paper that will be exemplary of their best writing for purposes of job and graduate school applications.
-One primary aim here is to get students more proactive in the learning process.
-Offered every fall.
+Prerequisite: 3.4 grade-point average in the History major and selection for the History Honors track.